-By 2019, the Barrow Mansion will be known as an important and vital part of the arts, culture, and heritage scene in Jersey City.
-We will create productive and mutually enhancing partnerships with other Jersey City heritage attractions and city and county tourism agencies to promote our historic landmark building and its key place in the city's history and historic built environment.
-We will offer lively monthly open houses/events based on the Mansion's interpretive themes, and present high quality musical events and short theater company residences, and host lectures or other similar cultural events for the multi-cultural Jersey City audience.
+By 2019 we will also create productive and mutually enhancing partnerships with other Jersey City heritage attractions and city and county tourism agencies to promote our historic landmark building and its key place in the city's history and historic built environment.
+We will offer lively quarterly open houses/events based on the Mansion's interpretive themes, and present high quality musical events and short theater company residences, and host lectures or other similar cultural events for the multi-cultural Jersey City audience.
 Our facility will be regularly rented to outside users, and there will be a waiting list for office space.
 Despite the heavy use from tenants, visitors, and event traffic, the Mansion's common areas will be maintained to both hotel standards and historic preservation best practices, by our full-time building manager.